MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **ARCO Approval:**

-    - Newly initiated Request is received from case and task management.
+    - Initiated new Request from case and task management is moved to ARCO approval .

     - Waiting for get ARCO approval for the Leave Request.